 You can read other posts about PPC on our blog here.

-SHAMELSS PLUG: If your PPC account is on a small budget, or you’re interested in starting a small-budget PPC account but don’t want to optimize or manage it, we can do it for you!
+SHAMELESS PLUG: If your PPC account is on a small budget, or you’re interested in starting a small-budget PPC account but don’t want to optimize or manage it, we can do it for you!
 Check out our PPC Essentials Program for small businesses.
 We’re very affordable and can help you maximize your PPC efforts without spending tens of thousands of dollars.
-Or, if you know of someone that could use our help, refer them and earn $50.
-Seriously.

 Now, go out there, apply your PPC knowledge, and be just like Captain Picard: